yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_api_mgmt.md

 ## Install API Manager

-To install API Manager in GUI mode, perform an installation following the steps described in [Installation options](/docs/apim_installation/apigtw_install/installation), using the following selections:
+To install API Manager in GUI mode, perform an installation following the steps described in [Installation](/docs/apim_installation/apigtw_install/installation), using the following selections:

 * Select the **Custom** setup type.
 * Select to install the following components: